 This research is an early step into exploring the benefits of soil monitoring as an additional aspect of quantitative wetland monitoring methodologies at WSDOT.
 Present standards for quantitative wetland monitoring at WSDOT are predominantly focused on vegetation metrics (Bergdolt et al., 2005; Schafer & Ossinger, 1990).
 However, previous studies have demonstrated the need to lend some of this emphasis to incorporate more functional attributes of wetland development, such as soil metrics, into mitigation monitoring protocols (Windham et al., 2004; Ballantine et al., 2011; Schafer & Ossinger, 1990).
 Potential improvements could include moving towards inclusion of soil indicators in performance standards, changes in construction techniques of future mitigation projects, more careful site selection, an increase in the incorporation of organic soil amendments, and more (Ballantine et al., 2011).
 Such alterations in the wetland mitigation monitoring process would likely demand increased accountability for the compensation of wetland losses due to necessary roadway and land developments.

-This thesis provides insight into how well created and restored wetlands stand up to existing, or preserved, wetlands – within a single site.
-Additionally, this pilot study provides an example of how soil monitoring could be integrated into WSDOT’s wetland monitoring practices in the future and evidence for the importance of soil quality in wetland mitigation projects.
+This thesis provides insight into how well created and restored wetlands stand up to existing, or preserved, wetlands within a single site.
+Additionally, this pilot study provides an example of how soil monitoring could be integrated into WSDOT’s wetland monitoring practices in the future, and evidence for the importance of soil quality in wetland mitigation projects.
 Future research into the differences in soil properties would contribute to a stronger understanding of the relationships between soil health and wetland mitigation dynamics.
 For this study at Cedars Wetland, statistical analyses were based on differences in nutrient levels by mitigation type, as the tests revealed more prominent patterns than comparing nutrient levels by Cowardin type.
 However, this may not be the case for all WSDOT compensatory wetland mitigation sites.
 As such, there is an opportunity to explore additional relationships found in wetland mitigation sites at WSDOT.